-The Rooiberg Group is a 2500-6000m thick succession of feldspathic quartzites, arkoses and shales, with interbedded volcanics and felsites.
-It consists of two formations, the lower Damwal (Vdr) and the upper Selons River (Vs), restricted in its distribution to the central part of the basin (Kent 1980, Snyman 1996).
-The Selons River Formation has either a sandstone or a quartzite at its base and mainly consists of red riolite.
-It was further subdivided into the lower Doornkloof Felsite Member and an upper Klipnek Felsite Member (Kent 1980, Visser 1989).
-West of Warmbath (Bela Bela) it is again subdivided into two units, the Kwaggasnek Formation and the Schrikkloof Formation.
+The Selons River Formation has either a sandstone or a quartzite at its base and mainly consists of red rhyolite (Kent 1980).
+It is now renamed and subdivided into the Kwaggasnek and Schrikkloof Formations (Groenewald and

+Groenewald 2014).
+It (Selons River) was further subdivided into the lower Doornkloof Felsite Member and an upper Klipnek Felsite Member (Kent 1980, Visser 1989) and west of Warmbath (Bela Bela) it is again subdivided into two units, the Kwaggasnek Formation and the Schrikkloof Formation.
 This group has an estimated age of 2,150 Ma (Visser 1989).

-Fossils in South Africa mainly occur in rocks of sedimentary nature and not in rocks from igneous or metamorphic nature.
-Therefore, if there is the presence of Karoo Supergroup strata the palaeontological sensitivity can generally be LOW to VERY HIGH, and here locally VERY HIGH for the Vryheid Formation (SG 2.2 SAHRA APMHOB, 2012).
+Palaeontology - Fossils in South Africa mainly occur in rocks of sedimentary nature and not in rocks from igneous or metamorphic nature.
+Therefore, if there is the presence of Karoo Supergroup strata the palaeontological sensitivity can generally be LOW to VERY HIGH, and here locally LOW for the Selonsrivier Formation (SG 2.2 SAHRA APMHOB, 2012).